solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     \d+ azure_cognitive.sentiment_analysis_result
     ```

-    The output of that command should look similar to the following:
+    The output of that command should look like the following:

     ```sql
                      Composite type "azure_cognitive.sentiment_analysis_result"